marcojakob/code.makery.ch/content/library/html-css/part7/_index.en.md

 ![Mobile with Viewport](mobile-with-viewport.png)

-Bootstrap was designed so that it [works well on mobile screens](http://getbootstrap.com/css/#overview-mobile).
+Bootstrap was designed so that it works well on mobile screens.
 In the screenshot above you can see how the navigation is automatically displayed vertically when the width of the screen is too small.
 If you're not using a mobile phone you can also simulate this by simply resizing your browser window.

 Web design that is optimized for different screen sizes is called [responsive web design](http://en.wikipedia.org/wiki/Responsive_web_design).

 <div class="alert alert-warning">
-  **Note:** Bootstrap is capable of automatically collapsing the menu into a menu button.
-But this requires additional JavaScript files.
-In the <a class="alert-link" href="/library/more-html-css/javascript-bootstrap/">JavaScript with Bootstrap</a> article I explain how you can program such navigations.
+  <strong>Note:</strong> Bootstrap is capable of automatically collapsing the menu into a menu button.
+This functionality is provided by the JavaScript files that we always insert just before the closing <code></body></code> tag.
 </div>